Simplify the process of crafting customisable polls for WordPress and seamlessly integrate them into your posts or pages.Pro Plugins

 - The option to be notified of poll results (if the user ticks the checkbox)

 If you enable the Privacy setting on a poll, information is dynamically generated and shown to the user.

 In WordPress admin, go to Settings-> Polarise Pro and enter your license key.
 Once activated, you will be able to begin creating polls.

 How many websites can I use Polarise Pro on?

 A single site license allows Polarise Pro to be used on a single domain, although you can purchase a multiple site license if desired.

-Twelve months after the initial purchase you will have the option to renew your support license, but you don’t have to.
+Twelve months after your initial purchase you will have the option to renew your support license, but it’s not mandatory.

-If you decide not to renew your license after 12 months, your product will continue to work as expected without any limitations, but it simply will not be able to receive updates or be entitled to support.
+Should you decide not to renew your support license, your product will continue to function without any limitations.
+However, it won’t receive updates or be eligible for support until you renew.

 v1.0.0 (28th June 2022)